 Strolling Through Schwäbisch Hall

 I found the varying architectural styles of Schwäbisch Hall fascinating.
 Next to the Fachwerk houses is a Baroque City Hall.
-The steps of the city hall are converted to a stage in summer when the town has its annual open-air theater.
-I didn’t get to experience it first-hand but I have been assured that if you love theater then its worth coming to see it.
+The steps of the city hall are converted to a stage in summer when the town has its annual open-air theatre.
+I didn’t get to experience it first-hand but I have been assured that if you love theatre then it’s worth coming to see it.